Represent Your Business Online in 10 Simple Steps

 3 – Create a blog for your business

 This is not a terrible idea, as it helps you to keep pumping out streams of positive information and spin on your own company.
 You may also look into having parts of your blog mirrored onto other websites, and look into both having guest posters on your blog and being a guest poster yourself.
-It is possible to accrue publicity for your business via the publicity you gain for your blog.
+It is possible to accrue publicity for your business via the publicity you again for your blog.

 4 – Put up a business profile on Facebook, Google+ and even LinkedIn

 A profile representing your business should be present on Facebook and Google+.
-That is just a given, but you may also like to consider putting you and your staff onto LinkedIn so that people may contact you from the business world via the site.
+That is just a given, but you may also like to consider putting you and your staff on LinkedIn so that people may contact you from the business world via the site.
 There are also arguments for putting your website on something such as Pinterest if you happen to have some very attractive page elements on your website.

 5 – Post social media marketing campaign posts